 Building out a 50+ page wireframe deck is never easy, no matter which diagramming tool you use.
 Planning for iteration and change is the key to keeping your sanity and delivering a quality product.
 Here’s how I do it using pen, paper and Omnigraffle Pro on a Mac.

 Plan Your Attack

-Before you begin, study your requirements list, task flows, and site map.
+Before you begin, study your user research, personas, requirements list, task flows, and site map.
 You did all these first, right?
 If not, stop thinking about wireframes for now and get everything a little more organized up front.